kirilcvetkov92/Vehicle-Detection/README.md

 YOLO v3, in total uses 9 anchor boxes.
 Three for each scale.
 If you’re training YOLO on your own dataset, you should go about using K-Means clustering to generate 9 anchors.

 Then, arrange the anchors is descending order of a dimension.
-Assign the three biggest anchors for the first scale , the next three for the second scale, and the last three for the third.
+Assign the three biggest anchors for the first scale, the next three for the second scale, and the last three for the third.

 We make predictions on the offsets to the anchors.
 Nevertheless, if it is unconstrained, our guesses will be randomized again.
 YOLO predicts 5 parameters (tx, ty, tw, th, and to) and applies the sigma function to constraint its possible offset range.